 Certain information regarding the Corporation's Audit Committee is contained in this Management Information Circular.
-Additionally, certain information regarding the Corporation's Audit Committee that is required to be disclosed in accordance with National Instrument 52-110 of the Canadian Securities Administrators is contained in the Corporation's Annual Information Form for the year ended December 31, 2021, which is incorporated by reference in this Management Information Circular, an electronic copy of which is available on the internet on the Corporation's SEDAR profile at www.sedar.com.
+Additionally, certain information regarding the Corporation's Audit Committee that is required to be disclosed in accordance with National Instrument 52-110 of the Canadian Securities Administrators is contained in the Corporation's Annual Information Form for the year ended December 31, 2022, an electronic copy of which is available on the internet on the Corporation's SEDAR profile at www.sedar.com.